aygong/O4MLproj/MNIST/readme.txt

-This directory contains the MNIST dataset, which consists of a training set of 60000 images and a test set of 10000 images.
+This folder contains the MNIST dataset, which consists of a training set of 60000 images and a test set of 10000 images.

 The dataset can be downloaded here: http://yann.lecun.com/exdb/mnist/.